epfl-si/entra-id-auth-examples/oidc/PHP/Jumbojett-OIDC/php-oidc-jumbojett-simple/TEQUILA_MIGRATION_EXAMPLE.md

 ### Website root page (index.php)

-Look into thyour existing `index.php` file to find the section with Tequila part.
+Look into your existing `index.php` file to find the section with Tequila part.
 In our example, let's say that we have the following code for Tequila

 ```php
 // Authentication